sveljko/sveljko.github.io/_posts/2014-3-3-Hello-World.md

 It's quite the opposite.
 It's boring.

 We tend to assume how these will work, that it's OK and we don't need to worry about it too much.
+That is, we thing that the general description fits the corner case.
+Even if it doesn't, it's "close enough" and, it's a corner case, it doesn't happen too often and, as long as it doesn't crash, it's OK, whatever it is.

 But, this is software, it has no soul and plays no favorites to any values and/or (corner) cases.
 Corner case should be "just another case".

+## Sockets send and recv

 So, let's take an example of the well-known sockets functions `send()` and `recv()`.
 Both take a buffer (to send or receive) and a length (of said buffer).
-Well, at least in C, in some higher lever language an abstraction of a "vector" or some such thing might be provided.
-But, even if it is, it doesn't change the fundamentals of what we're going to describe here.
+Well, at least in C, in some higher lever language an abstraction of a "vector" or some such thing might be provided, which "bundles" the two into one value (variable).
+But, even these two are bundled, they still exist, so this doesn't change the fundamentals of what we're going to describe here.

-Depending on your sockets implementation, the length might be signed or unsigned integer of various size.
+Depending on your sockets implementation, the length might be `signed` or `unsigned` `int`eger of various size.
 But, let's say that, even if it's signed, passing negative values is an obvious error and we don't care much.

-What we want to explore is setting the length to be zero: `0`.
+What we want to explore is what happens if the length is zero: `0`.

 When you think about it, it doesn't make sense.
 You want to send _nothing_?
 Just don't `send` at all.
 You want to receive _nothing_?
 Good for you, but keep it to yourself.